wilsonmar/oss-perf/README.md

    using both manual and "machine learning" techniques.

 E. Measure how much time it takes to execute various aspects of JavaScript and other work within various browsers.
-   This bar chart shows statistics on the range of response times:
+   This bar chart shows the difference in response time on different browsers (Chrome vs. Firefox) vs. JMeter.

 <a target="_blank" href="https://cloud.githubusercontent.com/assets/300046/9830052/ed39d31e-58d4-11e5-8ba3-92a536fb1e48.png">
 <img src="https://cloud.githubusercontent.com/assets/300046/9830052/ed39d31e-58d4-11e5-8ba3-92a536fb1e48.png"></a>

-   This measures differences in response time on different browsers (Chrome vs. Firefox).
+   TODO: Add Microsoft IE and Edge.

-   This also measures the extent JMeter under-reports response times experienced by real users.
+JMeter under-reports the total response times experienced by real users because it focuses on the **transfer of files** between client and server.

-   TODO: Add Microsoft IE and Edge

 <a name="TypesOfTest">